Immigration and the Liberal State (L2097)

-You look at representative democracy, constitutionalism, capitalism, and nationhood - and examine how these generate conflicting imperatives for immigration policymaking, which lead to contradictory policies.
+You’ll considers how defining facets of the liberal state - representative democracy, constitutionalism, capitalism and nationhood - generate conflicting imperatives for immigration policymaking, which lead to paradoxical policies.

-You develop an understanding of how immigration policies in liberal democracies are shaped and study recent trends in the immigration, citizenship and integration policies of immigrant-receiving countries in Europe and North America.
+You will develop an understanding of the actors, institutions and norms that shape immigration politics in liberal democracies.
+You will also learn about recent trends in the immigration, citizenship and integration policies of immigrant-receiving countries in Europe and North America.

 Contact hours and workload